When you contact us, we collect personal information about you so we can support you.

 - we need to respond to a complaint or safeguarding issue

 - you've agreed to take part in further research for us

 If you use email

 Emails between you and Witness Service staff are stored securely within our office email system.
-Emails are kept on the system for 6 months after the trial has finished and then deleted.
+Emails are kept on the system for 6 months after the trial or case has finished and then deleted.

 Emails between Witness Service staff and our criminal justice partners, like HMCTS or the Crown Prosecution Service, are stored securely in the Criminal Justice Secure Mail system.
 This is hosted by the UK Government within the European Economic Area (EEA) in line with data protection law.
 Emails are kept on the system for 6 months and then deleted.